KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

-# An End-to-End Sentiment Analysis Solution for the US Presidential Election using Microsoft Fabric.
+# A Sentiment Analysis of the US Presidential Election using Microsoft Fabric.

 ## Project Overview.